-Christians in Libya hardly dare to inform others about their faith because of the danger from relatives, society and radical Islamic groups.
-While proselytization is not explicitly prohibited, 'instigating division' and 'insulting Islam' is.
+Christians in Libya hardly have the courage to inform others about their faith because of the danger from relatives, society, and radical Islamic groups.
+While proselytization is not explicitly prohibited, "instigating division" and "insulting Islam" is.
 Discussing one's Christian faith with a Muslim could be interpreted as an act of evangelism.